telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Query `POST /v2/op/query`

-This operation execture a query among the existing entities based on filters provided in the request payload.
+This operation executes a query among the existing entities based on filters provided in the request payload.

 _**Request query parameters**_